stevegood/force-vision/README.md

 to go over the instructions for that...

 ## May the Force be with you
-Thanks.
-May the Force be with you too.
+May the Force be with us all.